hawkinsw/CPPTimes/OOPIntro.md

 How to solve this problem?
 I have an idea: If we have member variables, I bet that C++ will give us the chance to write *member functions*!
 And, it does!

-A *member function* is a special function that "belongs" with a data type who is privileged with the power to access all of its member variables -- public, protected *and* private!
-When you implement a member function you do so under the assumption that it will only be invoked in the context of an instance of its type.
-What's more, in your implementation of a member function you can assume that you have implicit access to that instance.
+A *member function* is a special function that "belongs" with a data type.
+Among other special powers, member functions are privileged with the power to access all of the member variables of the data structure to which it belongs -- public, protected *and* private!
+When you implement a member function you are allowed to assumption that it will only be invoked in the context of an instance of its type.
+What's more, in your member function implementations you can assume that you have access to that instance.
 When you are writing the code of a member function, any reference you make to the member variables will access/update the value of those member variables specific to that instance.

 Now, let's return to writing these mediator functions that are going to let the user of the `Date` ADT safely update and access it.
 If we write these member functions correctly, we will always be able to guarantee the member variables' values stay reasonable.